apache/mxnet/docs/tutorials/basic/symbol.md

-# Introduction to Symbol - Neural network graphs and auto-differentiation
+# Symbol - Neural network graphs and auto-differentiation

 Besides the tensor computation interface `NDArray`, another main object in MXNet is the `Symbol` provided by `mxnet.symbol`, or `mxnet.sym` for short.
 A symbol